Sell more with better email & SMS

 Edx is a great educational platform that provides different certifications to fit all students’ needs.
 In this email, they communicate exactly what they can offer for anyone looking to level up their career, and they encourage you to find out more about these options.

-This email has the right combination of a motivational approach and a sales strategy that every student will appreciate.
+This is one of the best email marketing examples, with the right combination of a motivational approach and a sales strategy that every student will appreciate.

 Include clear buttons with calls to action so people feel the need to check out each program that catches their attention.